davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_completed_arrears_journeys.md

 ## completed_arrears_journeys

 Used by medium arrears journey and created when a user completes the payment in arrears journey.
-This is used to store to store and linke completed data object related to a users previouse arrears journies - relating the completed progress_update and/or payment_request entities to the funding_application.
+This is used to store and link completed data objects related to a user's previous arrears journies - relating the completed progress_update and/or payment_request entities to the funding_application.

 *Many* completed_arrears_journeys can exist agast one funding_application.